VFASTL-GLITCH/projek-tailwindcss-animasihotama/README.md

-Face The SIN, Save The E.g.O
+Face The SIN, Save The E.G.O